The Ageism Tsunami

 By 2021, for the first time in history, the number of older people will outnumber the number of children younger than 5 years of age.
 The average life expectancy is expected to rise to 110 by 2030 in Japan and Germany–officially termed “super aged.”
 Four more countries — Greece, Finland, Spain and Canada–are expected to enter the super aged category.
 According to the Global Age Watch Index, Norway has been nominated to be the most likely country to grow old out of 96 countries.

 What is Ageism?

-It has also been called by others names such as The Silver Tsunami (also known as Grey Tsunami, Gray Tsunami, Silver Wave, Gray Wave, or Grey Wave), a metaphor used to describe population aging.
-The silver tsunami metaphor has been used in popular media and in scholarly literature to refer to the late-twentieth century demographic phenomenon of population aging in major media platforms — including The Economist, Forbes, and multiple news outlets.
+It has also been called by others names such as The Silver Tsunami (also known as Grey Tsunami, Silver Wave, or Grey Wave), a metaphor used to describe population aging.
+The silver tsunami metaphor has been used in popular media and in scholarly literature to refer to the late-twentieth century demographic phenomenon of population aging in major media platforms–including The Economist, Forbes, and multiple news outlets.

 The phrase has also been used to refer more specifically to health and economic implications associated with population aging by major medical publications including The British Medical Journal, New England Journal of Medicine, and professional organizations including American Psychological Association.
 Scholars from a range of disciplines including humanities, health professions, and social science have argued that the silver tsunami does not constitute neutral language to describe population aging, calling it “dangerous” and “a nasty metaphor for older adults”.